 High Efficiency Particulate Air filters ((H)EPA) filters static filters can be fitted behind pulse filters to optimize the air cleanliness for the compressor (or act as a secondary barrier filter especially in areas of high hydrocarbons particles).

 The scope of this procedure includes methods for performance testing of individual filter elements and of the complete filtration system.
-This procedure are intended for filter elements and filter systems which operating at flow rated within the range 0,25 m3/s (900 m3/h) up to the design criteria of filter manufacturer.
-Single Cylindrical Cartridges operate at approx. 900m3/hr whilst conical/cylindrical sets approx. 2,500m3hr. whereas static will operate in the range 3,000 – 6,000m3/hr.
-(900m3/hr to purge the system)
+This procedure are intended for filter elements and filter systems which operating at flow rated within the range 0,25 m3/s (900 m3/h) up to the 8000 m3/h.

 Test method for single filter element